qalansiyah/fastapi-nats/README.md

 # fastapi-nats
-This is a Python application using FastAPI with NATS, and an example of how to run it using Docker
+This is a Python application using FastAPI with NATS, and an example of how to run it using Docker compose

 ## Description
 FastAPI-NATS is a Docker image that combines FastAPI framework with NATS messaging system.